KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-CalDAV by MMRIZE](https://github.com/MMRIZE/MMM-CalDAV)

-1. Recommendation: `FUNDING.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
-2. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
+1. Recommendation: Found `eslint .` in file `package.json`: The period at the end of the command is not necessary since v9.
 It is recommended to remove it.
-3. Recommendation: There is no CHANGELOG file.
+2. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-4. Recommendation: There is no CODE_OF_CONDUCT file.
+3. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-5. Recommendation: There is no dependabot configuration file.
+4. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-6. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+5. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
 It is recommended to use it.

 ### [MMM-CalDAV-Tasks by Coernel82](https://github.com/Coernel82/MMM-CalDAV-Tasks)